 - Shake a little onto warm buttered bread for tasty comfort food

 Allspice Culinarium is a boutique spice shop based in Iowa.
-Their Umami Dust is a savory blend of veggies and aromatics designed to provide the elusive “fifth taste.”
+This Bouquet Garni blend contains all the essential herbs and aromatics to create a flavorful stock, sauce, or soup.
+The recipe for this seasoning blend comes straight from French tradition!
+The Umami Dust is a savory blend of veggies and aromatics designed to provide the elusive “fifth taste.”
 Umami is the savory and earthy counterpart to the other four tastes: sweet, bitter, sour, and salty.

 Umami Dust Tips